 During the term, a variety of conditions may disrupt normally scheduled classes.
 These include university closures due to severe weather, building issues (loss of power, water, etc.), and health-related issues, such as flu outbreaks.
-For severe weather, contact the Benedictine University Emergency Information Line at (630) 829-6622; www.emergencyclosingcenter.com, www.cancellations.com, www.ben.edu/emergency, or tune in to the local radio and television stations listed earlier.
-Please also review the University's Emergency Response and Recovery Plan at www.ben.edu/emergency.
+For severe weather, contact the Benedictine University Emergency Information Line at (630) 829-6622; www.ben.edu/emergency.